shanecelis/shanecelis.github.io/content/posts/remote-rustacean-for-hire/index.md

 The jobs for rust are not abundant.
 Developer enthusiasm for rust gives me confidence that jobs will follow; we're just early to the scene.

-I put this post together to salvage my attempt to find a job.
-So if you've got a remote rust position or know of one, let me know.
-I'd be happy to chat.
+Writing the email above made me realize that, yes, I would like to find a job in rust.
+So if you've got a remote rust position or know of one, [let me know](https://mastodon.gamedev.place/@shanecelis).
+I'm happy to chat.

 [0]: https://www.shanecelis.com/resume/resume-2024-07-01.pdf
 [1]: https://github.com/shanecelis/trowel